frychicken/TestingEmojiPack/README.md

 ## Normal emoji

-A.K.A extended emojis
+A.K.A extended emojis.

-_You don't think you need these until you see these_
+_You don't think you need these until you see these:_

 <img src="group/Extrase.png" alt="group/Extrase" width="500"/>